Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-palette.md

 ## Bootstrap's palette

 Bootstrap defines a color palette on its own.
-We worked on a mapping between Orange Design System's colors and Bootstrap's ones in cases where users will use Bootstrap-based plugins or libraries so that, when used with Boosted CSS, provides an acceptable automatic rendering.
+We worked on a mapping between Orange Design System's colors and Bootstrap's ones in cases where users will use Bootstrap-based plugins or libraries so that, when used with OUDS Web CSS, provides an acceptable automatic rendering.

 <details>
 <summary>See Bootstrap's palette</summary>